Need to update the information on this page?

 Deanery: West Lancs

-Our Lady And All Saints Church
+Our Lady and All Saints

-Lancaster Lane, Parbold, Lancashire, WN8 7HS
+Lancaster Lane, Parbold, Wigan, WN8 7HS

-Rev Gordon Beattie - Parish Priest
+Rev Leo Daley - Parish Priest

-|Click here to email Our Lady And All Saints Catholic Church|
+|Click here to email Our Lady and All Saints Catholic Church|

 Nearest Schools and Churches are calculated `as the crow flies` and may not be the closest or easiest when travelling.